yk313-ab454/LeukaemiaDifferentiationTherapy/README.md

 - Run leukaemiaDifferentiationTherapy.r

+- After running the R file, the rank ordered list of compounds would be generated in the results folder.
+Some detailed gsea output would be generated in the output directory which can be ignored.

 - Refer to this link under “Preparing Data Files for GSEA” for description of file types that are input to gsea (gct, cls, chip) https://www.gsea-msigdb.org/gsea/doc/GSEAUserGuideFrame.html?_Other_Ways_to